tarunsachdeva/blog/_drafts/working-in-a-conversation.markdown

+-

+A new OS for work - conversation centric workflow

+A new way to build enterprise product.
+SASS apps - user model, distribution dynamics.
+Currently Apps are not as functional but slowly building towards it.

+A new professional network.
+Your Slack workspaces like Reddit.

+-

 Slack is a new way of working - inside a conversation.

+Wave 1 - pc apps / stand-alone
+Wave 2- web apps -
+Wave 3 -

 Web products provide utility first then conversation.
 Slack is about the reverse.